-Our Team is proud to announce that U.S Department of Housing and Urban Development, otherwise known as HUD 3.7 in partnership with it’s Asset Management Provider has awarded the opportunity to list and market HUD Homes.
+Our Team is proud to announce that in partnership with it’s Asset Management Provider has been awarded the opportunity to list and market homes.
 We value this partnership.
 This page has a lot of details for buyers, real-estate agents, non-profits, owner occupants and investors.
 Please read this entire page.

 PLEASE READ THIS ENTIRE PAGE.

 Non- Registered Brokers or Agents can submit their offer my clicking above under the ” submit offer” link. *** PLEASE NOTE: If you are not a HUD Registered Office/Broker we strongly encourage you to fill out the application by clicking here.
 Please be advised that if you do not have your NAID Number or your office is not an approved HUD Registered Broker then you can either find a HUD Registered Broker by clicking here or agree to receive a referral fee from our office.
 We are required by HUD to be involved in the transaction as if it was our own.
 If our office submits a bid on behalf of an unregistered agent, then the buyer would need with a member of our team and fulfill the required requests: A) Complete Agency Disclosure B) Complete Referral Agreement with unregistered broker and required HUD Forms/Contracts.
 Please email us at PonteRealtyGroup@gmail.com if you have any questions.

 If you have questions regarding submitting offer, please contact our office anytime at 508-677-3233

 All HUD FORMS in terms of contract extensions, release of deposit and other important HUD forms can be found by emailing PonteRealtyGroup@gmail.com